joedevon/li3_simple_acl/README.md

 ##Future plans

-Deny roles that are `banned`.
+*Deny roles that are banned.
-Arrays in the $user['role'] field.
+*Arrays in the $user['role'] field.
-Make it easier/more flexible to extend rules.
+*Make it easier/more flexible to extend rules.
 E.g. for IPAddresses, or generic rules that go beyond roles and are still easy to compare from $user to $perm

 ##Credits